 - The current statutory mission of the CLP is limited to taking environmental response actions and protecting human health and the environment.
-Establishing beneficial property reuse was not included and funded in the original CLP program mission. - Fifty-five CLP sites have use restrictions because of past general obligation bond financing of cleanup actions.
+Establishing beneficial property reuse was is not included and funded in the original CLP program mission. - Half of the CLP's 110 sites have use restrictions because of past general obligation bond financing of cleanup actions.
 The prospects for beneficial reuse, including solar development, are limited for property where bond financing was used until the bonds are retired. - Solar development could be more costly and complex on closed landfills than on greenfield (uncontaminated) sites.
-Solar developers face uncertainty about site-specific suitability for solar, increased costs associated with construction on the landfill cap, as well as real and perceived risks associated with CLP responsibilities.
+Solar developers face uncertainty about site-specific suitability for solar, increased costs associated with construction on the landfill cap as well, as real and perceived risks associated with CLP responsibilities.

-• State regulations impose limitations on solar projects under some solar ownership, operation, and program models.
-For example, new Community Solar Garden projects are limited to 1 MW, which is well below the estimated solar energy generation capacity of many CLP sites.
+• State regulations impose limitations on solar projects under some solar ownership and operation models.
+For example, Community Solar Garden projects are limited to 1 MW, which is well below the estimated solar energy generation capacity of many CLP sites.
 Legislative action would be required to raise this limit at brownfield locations such as CLP sites.